-1 assignment and is not for the purpose of filling a position vacated by another employee.
-The

-2 Company may make such in-place promotions without limitations.

-3

-4 7.4(b)(2) Reassignments of individuals within the bargaining unit who have been identified for

-5 redeployment.

-6

-7 7.4(b)(3) Reassignments of individuals from other payrolls who have been identified for

-8 redeployment.

-9

-10 7.4(b)(4) Employees who were, within six (6) years preceding the date on which the open

-11 position is designated, while on the active payroll, downgraded for other than performance

-12 reasons from the same Job Classification as the available position, or from a higher level of that

-13 Job Classification, or from a directly related management, engineering, or other payroll position

-14 and has not declined a Company offer of return to the Job Classification from which

-15 downgraded.

-16

-17 7.4(b)(5) Transfers into the bargaining unit of individuals who at some previous time were

-18 assigned to the Job Classification.

-19

-20 7.4(b)(6) Individuals on file for recall as described in 7.9(b).

-21

-22 7.4(b)(7) Candidates who make timely application for the open position through the Company's

-23 Employee Requested Transfer process.

-24

-25 7.4(b)(8) Others.

-26

-27 7.4(c) Workforce Deployment.
-Because of changing business practices or organizational structure,

-a need to re-deploy employees may occur.
+7.4(b)(2) Reassignments of individuals within the bargaining unit who have been identified for redeployment.
+7.4(b)(3) Reassignments of individuals from other payrolls who have been identified for redeployment.
+7.4(b)(4) Employees who were, within six (6) years preceding the date on which the open position is designated, while on the active payroll, downgraded for other than performance reasons from the same Job Classification as the available position, or from a higher level of that Job Classification, or from a directly related management, engineering, or other payroll position and has not declined a Company offer of return to the Job Classification from which downgraded.
+7.4(b)(5) Transfers into the bargaining unit of individuals who at some previous time were assigned to the Job Classification.
+7.4(b)(6) Individuals on file for recall as described in 7.9(b).
+7.4(b)(7) Candidates who make timely application for the open position through the Company's employee requested transfer process.
+7.4(b)(8) Others.
+7.4(c) Workforce Deployment.
+Because of changing business practices or organizational structure a need to re-deploy employees may occur.
 In such cases, the Company will give as much advance notice to the Union as is practicable.

-7.4(c)(1) If an open position occurs for a Job Classification in which employees have been identified for re-deployment, an employee already assigned to that Job Classification shall be selected for the open position.
+7.4(c)(1) If an open position occurs for a Job Classification in which employees have been identified for re-deployment, an employee already assigned to that Job Classification shall be